Annuitize

 Pre 2008 Returns

 After the annuitizing, similar tests to those in RDR show that setting the RDR equal to .02 more than the expected return of the portfolio continues to give the best results.
-After the annuitizing the initial disbursement with comparably good sustainability to 3.5% without the annuitizing increases by half a percentage point to 4.0%.
-Tests show that the best stock allocation for this sustainable disbursement continues to be 30%.
-Moreover, for either initial disbursement with a 30% stock allocation and an RDR set at .02 above the expected return of the portfolio, there is only a small chance of a decline by year 24.
-When the initial disbursement is increased above a sustainable level, however, the best stock allocation increases more after the annuitizing, but the difference is small.
+After the annuitizing an initial disbursement with the high sustainability of 3.5% without the annuitizing increases by half a percentage point to 4.0%.
+Tests show that the best stock allocation for this highly sustainable disbursement continues to be 30%.
+Moreover, for either initial disbursement with a 30% stock allocation and an RDR set at .02 above the expected return of the portfolio, there is only a very small chance of a decline by year 24.
+When the initial disbursement is increased above this highly sustainable level, however, the best stock allocation increases more after the annuitizing, but the difference is small.
 Without the annuitizing Allocation shows that the best stock allocation increases by 10 percentage points when the initial disbursement is increased by one percentage point above the sustainable level of 3.5%.
-After the annuitizing Chart AB.3 shows that the best stock allocation increases by 20 percentage points when the initial disbursement is increased by one percentage point above the sustainable level of 4.0%.
+After the annuitizing Chart 12.3 shows that the best stock allocation increases by 20 percentage points when the initial disbursement is increased by one percentage point above the highly sustainable level of 4.0%.
 That result will be used to determine the stock allocation after the annuitizing depending on how much the initial disbursement is increased.

-The cost of this increase is the reduction in the value of the portfolio available to cover emergencies, or if not needed for that purpose to increase bequests.
+The cost of the increase from 4.0% to 4.5% obtained with the annuitizing is the reduction in the value of the portfolio available to cover emergencies, or if not needed for that purpose to increase bequests.
 The initial reduction in portfolio value is, of course, the half of the portfolio that has been annuitized.
 The reduction in portfolio value at years 12, 24, and 36 can be obtained as outputs from the simulations.
-These comparisons are shown in Charts AB.8, AB.9, and AB.10.
+These comparisons are shown in Charts 12.6, 12.7, and 12.8.
 Initially, the portfolio values are two vertical lines at 50% and 100% of initial asset value.
 Over time the values become much more diverse and somewhat closer together.
-Based on averages, the portfolio is about 40% less at year 12 after the annuitizing, and 30% less at years 24 and 36.
+Based on averages, the portfolio is about 40% less at year 12 after the annuitizing, 30% less at year 24, and 20% less at year 36.
 Annuitizing is desirable if the half percentage point increase in the BID is deemed to more than compensate for the reductions in portfolio value.

 Lower Returns

-Now instead of assuming that the investment returns for the portfolio are those in the pre 2008 illustration assume the set of lower returns in Model where the expected returns of both the intermediates and stocks are reduced by three percentage points, and there is also some reduction in volatility.
+Now instead of assuming that the investment returns for the portfolio are those for the Pre 2008 Returns in Model assume the Lower Returns given in Model where the expected returns of both the intermediates and stocks are reduced by three percentage points, and there is also some reduction in volatility.
 The annuity payout for the lower returns is assumed to be 6.80%.
-This payout is based on a quote obtained in the fall of 2022 when the yield on a 10 year Treasury was about .0375, and the age and sex of the beneficiary were the same as for the 7.50% payout used for the pre 2008 returns.
+This payout is based on a quote obtained in the fall of 2022 when the yield on a 10 year Treasury was about .0375, and the age and sex of the beneficiary were the same as for the 7.50% payout used for the Pre 2008 returns.
 It continues to be assumed that expected inflation in the long run is 3.0%, but prior inflation for this annuity is assumed to be 5.0% instead of 3.0%, given the higher inflation in 2022.
-Without the annuitizing, but with the lower returns, Allocation and Increase found that a reduction in the initial disbursement of one percentage point from 3.5% to 2.5% had good sustainability, and that the best stock allocation continued to be 30%.
+Without the annuitizing, but with the lower returns, the simulations in Allocation and BID found that a reduction in the initial disbursement of one percentage point from 3.5% to 2.5% was highly sustainable, and that the best stock allocation continued to be 30%.
 Now suppose with the lower returns that half of the investible funds are annuitized with the 6.80% payout annuity.
-Using the inflation assumptions for this annuity, the initial disbursement with good sustainability increases by half a percentage point from 2.5% to 3.0%, and the best stock allocation continues to be 30%.
+Using the inflation assumptions for this annuity, the initial disbursement that is highly sustainable increases by half a percentage point from 2.5% to 3.0%, and the best stock allocation continues to be 30%.

-To find the BID after the annuitizing, the initial disbursement must be increased above the sustainable level of 3.0%, and the best allocations for these increases are required.
-In Allocation the lower returns cause stronger increases in the best stock allocation when the initial disbursement is increased above a sustainable level, and the same happens after the annuitizing.
-Chart AB.3 shows that the annuitizing increases the stock allocation from 30% to 50% when the initial disbursement is increased one percentage point above the sustainable level for the pre 2008 returns.
-Chart AB.11 shows that the best stock allocation increases from 30% to 70% when the initial disbursement is increased one percentage point above the sustainable level for the lower returns.
-The stock allocations for the lower returns will be based on this result when the initial disbursement is increased above the sustainable level depending on the size of the increase.
+To find the BID after the annuitizing, the initial disbursement must be increased above the highly sustainable level of 3.0%, and the best allocations for these increases are required.
+In Allocation the Lower Returns cause stronger increases in the best stock allocation when the initial disbursement is increased above a sustainable level, and the same happens after the annuitizing.
+Chart 12.3 shows that the annuitizing increases the stock allocation from 30% to 50% when the initial disbursement is increased one percentage point above a highly sustainable level for the Pre 2008 Returns.
+Chart 12.9 shows that the best stock allocation increases from 30% to 70% when the initial disbursement is increased one percentage point above a highly sustainable level for the Lower Returns.
+The stock allocations for the Lower Returns will be based on this result when the initial disbursement is increased above a highly sustainable level depending on the size of the increase.

 Conclusions

 Annuitizing a portion of the initial portfolio offers the possibility of increasing the Best Initial Disbursement (BID) at the cost of reducing the value of the portfolio available to cover emergencies, or if not needed for that purpose to make bequests.
 Annuitizing is desirable if the increase in the BID is judged to be sufficient to more than compensate for the reduction in portfolio value.
-Cases have been considered in which the returns on the portfolio are either those assumed in the pre 2008 illustration or those that have been assumed in Model to evaluate the effect of lower returns.
-The annuity payout rate assumed for the pre 2008 returns is one that might have been purchased in the first half of 2007, whereas for the lower returns it is one that might have been purchased in the fall of 2022.
+Cases have been considered in which the returns on the portfolio are either those assumed in Model for the Pre 2008 Returns or the Lower Returns.
+The annuity payout rate assumed for the Pre 2008 Returns is one that might have been purchased in the first half of 2007, whereas for the Lower Returns it is one that might have been purchased in the fall of 2022.
 As the payouts are in nominal terms, future benefits must be deflated for inflation to incorporate them in the model.
-To do so, annual inflation was assumed to follow a recursive random process with expected inflation in the long run equal to 3.0%.
-Prior inflation for the pre 2008 returns was assumed to be 3.0%, and for the lower returns to be 5.0%.
-In either case, when half of the initial portfolio was annuitized, the BID increased by about a half percentage point of initial portfolio value.
-The initial portfolio reduction was, of course, 50%.
-On average, however, the simulations showed it was about 40% after 12 years, and about 30% at the back of the period.
+To do so, annual inflation is assumed to follow a recursive random process with expected inflation in the long run equal to 3.0%.
+Prior inflation for the Pre 2008 Returns is assumed to be 3.0%, and for the Lower Returns to be 5.0%.
+In either case, when half of the initial portfolio is annuitized, the BID increases by about a half percentage point of initial portfolio value.
+The initial portfolio reduction is, of course, 50%.
+On average, however, simulations show that it is about 40% after 12 years, 30% after 24 years, and 20% at the end of the period.
 The annuitizing is desirable if the half percentage point increase in the BID is more than enough to compensate for these lower portfolio values.

 Note